-- a) All uses of land, buildings or processes that may be noxious or injurious, or constitute a nuisance beyond the building which contains it by reason of the production or emission of dust, smoke, refuse, matter, odour, gas, fumes, noise, vibration or other similar substances or conditions. - b) Any structure to be used as a dwelling unit including RV's, Camper Trailers. - All uses of buildings and land except those specifically noted as permitted or discretionary.
+- a) Any structure to be used as a dwelling unit including RV's, Camper Trailers. - b) All uses of buildings and land except those specifically noted as permitted or discretionary.

 Minimum site area 0.8 ha (2 acres).
 The minimum site size may be reduced based on physical circumstances unique to the site.
 Minimum site frontage 30.0 metres Minimum Front Yard All buildings where the front yard abuts the following roads shall be set back a minimum of: 55 metres from the centre line of a Provincial highway 15 metres from the property line of a Highway Frontage Road 46 metres from the centre line of a Municipal Road 15 metres from the property line of an Internal Subdivision Road A minimum of 90 meters is required from the intersection of the centre lines of any municipal roads or provincial highway or such greater distance as required for e.g. site triangle.
 All shelterbelts, tree plantings, and other shall comply with the same setback requirement as for buildings; except where the front yard abuts an internal subdivision road the setback for trees shall be 5 metres from the property line.
 Minimum Side Yard All buildings 1) where the side yard abuts the following roads shall be set back a minimum of: 55 metres from the centre line of a Provincial highway; 15 metres from the property line of a Highway Frontage Road; 46 metres from the centre line of a Municipal Road; 10 metres from the property line of an Internal Subdivision Road; 2) where the side yard does not abut a road shall be set back a minimum of: 8 metres from property line.
 All shelterbelts, tree plantings, and other shall comply with the same setback requirement as for buildings except: 1) where the side yard abuts an internal subdivision road the setback for trees shall be 5 metres from the property line of the road; and 2) where the side yard does not abut a road the setback shall be 3 metres from the property line.
 Minimum rear yard Buildings Same setbacks as Side Yard except where the side yard does not abut a road shall be set back a minimum of 6 metres from property line.
 All shelterbelts, tree plantings, and other where the side yard does not abut a road the setback shall be 3 metres from the property line.
 Portable structures, machinery and the storage of aggregate materials Shall comply with the same setback requirement as for buildings.
 Public utilities or recreational land uses Exempted from minimum frontage and site area requirements.